Last Updated on July 2, 2026 by Daniel Globe

 Tar Bay Beach is a quiet, public stretch of soft sand and clear water just north of George Town on Great Exuma.
 You get there by turning off the main road onto a dirt track, and a 4WD can help after rain.
 It’s great for swimming, walking, and relaxing, with fewer crowds than many island beaches.
-Bring water, snacks, and reef-safe sunscreen, and visit early for calmer conditions and more useful tips.
+Bring water, snacks, and reef-safe sunscreen, and visit early for calmer conditions and better light.

 Where Is Tar Bay Beach?

-Tar Bay Beach is located north of George Town on Great Exuma, and getting there’s part of its charm.
-You’ll find this public beach tucked off the main road, where a dirt track leads you toward calm, open shoreline.
+Tar Bay Beach sits north of George Town on Great Exuma, along the stretch of coast locals sometimes call “Millionaire’s Beach” thanks to the string of private homes overlooking the water.
+You’ll find the public access point tucked off the main road, where a dirt track leads toward a calm, open shoreline.

 If the ground’s wet, a 4-wheel drive can help you handle the route with ease.
-Once you arrive, soft sand and crystal clear water welcome you into a laid-back space that feels wonderfully free.
+Once you arrive, soft sand and clear water welcome you into a quiet, low-key stretch of coast.

-Because Tar Bay stays relatively secluded, you can spread out, breathe deeply, and enjoy beach activities like swimming, sunbathing, or simply floating without crowds.
-You may also spot local wildlife nearby, adding a quiet natural rhythm to your visit.
+Because Tar Bay stays relatively secluded, you can spread out and enjoy swimming, sunbathing, or floating without much company.
+You may also spot local wildlife nearby, from shorebirds to the occasional iguana track in the sand.

 How to Get to Tar Bay Beach